KhayelihleMfeka/Data-Science-Projects/ETL Using SSIS/README.md

 Code to the setups [here]()

-The code will give me the following tables:
+The code will give us the following tables:

 **Source - SQL Server database - Financial Transactions**